gichigi/aistyleguide/templates/complete_template.md

 ### Short‑form content (social, ads, web snippets)

-- **Be brief** – aim for 10‑15 words per sentence.
+**Be brief**: aim for 10‑15 words per sentence.
 Use short, familiar words and break text into 2‑ or 3‑sentence paragraphs.
-- **Be an authority** – sound confident and optimistic; show you know what you’re talking about.
+**Be an authority**: sound confident and optimistic; show you know what you’re talking about.
-- **Write like a human** – use everyday language and avoid jargon.
+**Write like a human**: use everyday language and avoid jargon.

 ### Long‑form content (blogs, newsletters, articles)

-- **Humanise the story** – start with why it matters now, then show the solution.
+**Humanise the story**: start with why it matters now, then show the solution.
-- **Use line breaks & white space** – keep paragraphs to two or three sentences to improve readability.
+**Use line breaks & white space**: keep paragraphs to two or three sentences to improve readability.
-- **Break up with sub‑heads** – draft first, add headings where they help scanning; strong headings keep readers engaged.
+**Break up with sub‑heads**: draft first, add headings where they help scanning; strong headings keep readers engaged.
-- **Use bullet lists** – for three or more points so ideas stand out.
+**Use bullet lists**: for three or more points so ideas stand out.
-- **Use numbers thoughtfully** – the brain notices numerals; lead with key figures but don’t overload the reader.
+**Use numbers thoughtfully**: the brain notices numerals; lead with key figures but don’t overload the reader.

 ## Brand Voice